itlab-vision/open_model_zoo/models/public/colorization-v2/colorization-v2.md

 ## Accuracy

-The accuracy metrics calculated on ImageNet validation dataset using [VGG16](https://arxiv.org/pdf/1409.1556.pdf) caffe model and colorization as preprocessing.
+The accuracy metrics calculated on ImageNet validation dataset using [VGG16](https://arxiv.org/abs/1409.1556) caffe model and colorization as preprocessing.

-For preprocessing `rgb -> gray -> coloriaztion` recieved values:
+For preprocessing `rgb -> gray -> colorization` received values:

 | Metric         | Value with preprocessing   | Value without preprocessing |
 |----------------|-----------------------------|-----------------------------|